QChASM/AaronTools-docs/source/tutorials/example_bash.rst

 Potential Energy Scans for Stacked Dimers
 -----------------------------------------

-AaronTools CLSs make it trivial to run scans over different coordinates for non-bonded dimers.
+AaronTools CLSs make it trivial to run scans over different coordinates for non-bonded dimers (e.g. see `this recent paper <https://pubs.acs.org/doi/10.1021/jacs.5c03169>`_).
 For instance, the script below will run wB97X-D/def2-TZVP single point energies on the benzene dimer as a function of x- and z-coordinates (with a fixed monomer geometry) from x = 0 - 3 angstroms and z = 3 - 4 angstroms.
 It assumes that there is a local file called `benzene.xyz` that contains the coordinates of benzene in the xy-plane that is oriented with a vertex along the x-axis.